Famous Delhi Street Food: A Guide for Beginners

 A veg kathi roll cut in two on a plate from 34, Chowringree Lane, one of the best Delhi street foods

-34, Chowringhee Lane is another well known spot for Kolkata style kathi rolls
+34, Chowringhee Lane has great Kolkata style kathi rolls

 Samosa